SolaceProducts/pubsubplus-connector-mule-docs/doc/user-guide.md

 **Operations**

 * Publish: publishes a direct message to a topic or a persistent message to a queue
 * Consume: consumes a single guaranteed message from an endpoint (Solace queue)
 * Request-Reply: a blocking operation that sends a message to a topic or queue (configurable) and waits for a response on an automatically created temporary topic or queue
 * Ack: acknowledges receipt of a guaranteed message
+* Recover Session: perform session recover when the AckMode#MANUAL is opted while consuming the message

 </br>